dart-windows/win32/doc/com.md

   final modalWindow = IModalWindow.from(fileDialog2);
 ```

-Where `createFromID` creates a new COM object, `toInterface` casts an existing
+Where `createCOMObject` creates a new COM object, `toInterface` casts an
-COM object to a new interface.
+existing COM object to a new interface.

 Attempting to cast a COM object to an interface it does not support will fail,
 of course.
 A `WindowsException` will be thrown with an hr of `E_NOINTERFACE`.